 From hot-headed heroes to terrifying monsters and death-tales, this course will examine topics and texts from medieval Irish literary tradition in detail.
 Credit will be granted for only one of CELT 327 and CELT 221.
 Cross-listed as ENGL 327.
 Three credits.
-Not offered 2019-2020.
+Offered 2020-2021.

-328 Celtic Kings, Heroes and Monsters-Medieval
+328 Celtic Kings, Heroes and Monsters-Medieval Wales

 From King Arthur to Culhwch and from dragons to giants, this course will examine topics and texts from medieval Welsh tradition in detail.
 Credit will be granted for only one of CELT 328 and CELT 222.
 Cross-listed as ENGL 328.
 Three credits.
-Not offered 2019-2020.
+Offered 2020-2021.